Getting your Pennsylvania property and casualty license is the first step toward becoming a P&C insurance agent in Pennsylvania.

 How long does it take to process a property and casualty insurance license application in Pennsylvania?

-This process typically takes three to five business days.
+It will take up to three to five business days for you to become an insurance agent.
 You’ll receive an email once the Pennsylvania Insurance Department reviews your application.

 Can I get a temporary property and casualty insurance agent license in Pennsylvania?